developess/graphql-workshop-example-frontend/README.md

 };
 ```

-All that's left to do is export your component and import it and use it in `index.js`
+All that's left to do is import and use the Addresses component in `index.js`

 Thats it!
 Run your app and check it out in the browser, see if you can see your addresses :)